McFarlandChris/FaulknerFlightWannabe/README.md

 Discuss briefly about published matter that technically relates to your proposed work in 4-5 paragraphs.

+(Will combine into a clear background of related work after lit review is complete by team members)

+Prepar3D (P3D) is a simulation software designed by Lockheed Martin and is a viable gaming and training software that possesses a multitude of uses for the military.
+Lockheed Martin plays a significant role in military development already and this software just adds to their previous accomplishments.
+Prepar3D provides a wide range of scenarios and a virtual world consisting of over 40 highly detailed cities and nearly 25,000 already developed airports.
+Additional capabilities of this software are the ability to transition from day to night and adjust weather conditions for different training scenarios.

+Visual capabilities of this software outperform many other capable VR driving software currently on the market because of their 64-bit architecture enabling higher resolution and the ability for improved performance with the proper equipment.
+Necessary equipment to fulfill this capability will be discussed later in this document.
+With the customizable atmosphere and realistic topography VR training capabilities are possible anywhere in the world that we can use the World Geodetic System 1984 (WGS-84) navigation convention.
+This navigational approach allows for an extremely precise spatial reference with a degree of accuracy of less than two centimeters of error.
+This is also the same system we use in our current aircraft and across the Army.

 ## References

 (Add the bibliographic references you intend to use in format you want)